Arlo and Janis by Jimmy Johnson for May 30, 2022

 17. Missing large

-dbrintonjr about 2 years ago
+dbrintonjr over 2 years ago

 I am just finishing my father’s letters and photos from World War II.
 He was in the Office of Strategic Service (OSS).
 He served as a cryptographer with Det.
 101 (Merrill’s Marauders) in northern Burma and then in Bangkok before and after the end of the war.
 He sat in on the ‘peace talks’ and helped keep the British from taking Thailand over as a protective colony after the war.
 His brother drove a typewriter all over the South Pacific on Gen. McArthur’s staff.Both were normal Americans that could and did great things to keep people free.